 Rob Russell was elected Kane County Coroner in 2012.
 Since taking office, Russell is recognized as a leader in medicolegal death investigations and has participated in the following organizations & community events:

 Russell is also an active member of both the International Association of Coroners and Medical Examiners and the Illinois Coroners and Medical Examiners Association.

-Throughout his career, Russell has pursued excellence in job proficiency.
-Currently a sergeant with the DuPage County Sheriff’s office, Russell has gained a thorough knowledge of the breadth and depth of a sheriff’s office and its responsibilities.
-He has had extensive training in a variety of areas, including: carrying out investigation and crime scene protocol; recognition of Elder and Child Abuse; working with the Special Needs population; and responding to emergency disaster situations.
+Prior to being elected coroner, Russell served for 20 years in law enforcement.
+As a sergeant for the DuPage County Sheriff’s Office, Russell had extensive training in a variety of areas, including: initiating investigation & crime scene protocol; recognition of Elder and Child Abuse; working with the Special Needs population; and responding to emergency disaster situations.